matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 **Epochs, Batches, and Steps**
 Epoch actually represents a full forward and backward pass, in which the full dataset has been seen:
 $$\text{steps per epoch} = \frac{\text{number of training samples}}{\text{batch size}}$$
 This is different from the number of steps.
-Using this approach
+For every time that we want to update the weights, if we want to go over the entire dataset, it will take a long time to learn.
+Recall: SGD.
+We create minibatches of the data instead.
+We have coded a random selection of batches, but modern platforms instead take the full